Kansas short-term disability insurance plans have various features and definitions.

 Short-term disability insurance for maternity leave solves this problem.
 The benefit paid for normal childbirth makes the contract self-funding over three years, and may cover other medical events that prevent you from working.
 Forward thinking women purchase at work prior to starting a family.

 When normal childbirth occurs nine months or more after the effective date, she receives cash payments to support her income while she recovers from childbirth.
 There is a six-week payment for a vaginal birth and an eight-week payment for C-section delivery.
 Quite often, these payments are more than what she pays in premiums over three years.

 Pregnancy Bed Rest

-Starting a policy too late is the number one benefit killer.
-Disabilities resulting from any preexisting condition will be covered only when they begin 12 months after the policy effective date.
-For any family considering a policy to cover childbirth, the most important step is to begin coverage prior to conception.
+Starting a policy too late is the number one benefits killer.
+Disabilities resulting from any preexisting condition will be covered only when they begin 12 months after the effective date.

-Kansas laws do not require state short term disability insurance.
-Employers do not have to provide the benefit.
-Employees are not required to be automatically enrolled.
+Kansas laws do not require state temporary disability insurance.
+Employers do not have to provide the option.
+The state and employers do not automatically enroll employees.
 Each individual must take positive action.

-The only state based program in Kansas does not cover temporary disabilities.
+The only state-based program in Kansas does not cover temporary medical conditions.
 The only benefits available are for permanent conditions: those lasting one year or more, or expected to result in death.
-This program is administered by the KS Department of Social and Rehabilitative Services.
-This department administers Social Security Disability benefits.
+The Department of Social and Rehabilitative Services administers the Social Security Disability program.

 State government employees in Kansas have two sets of entitlements.
-Accumulated sick days can be used for an employee’s disability, childbirth, miscarriage, abortion, adoption of a child, and placement of a child in a foster home.
-Leave without pay is available for up to six months for similar circumstances.
+They can use accumulated sick days for an employee’s disability, childbirth, miscarriage, abortion, adoption of a child, and placement of a child in a foster home.
+Leave without pay is available for up to six months under similar circumstances.